ujjwalguptaofficial/JsStore/README.md

 * https://ujjwalguptaofficial.github.io/ShopStore/

 ## Note : -
 Demos are created and managed by particular user.
-So it may be buggy or not working Properly.JsStore does not take responsibility of these demo projects.
+So it may be buggy or not working Properly.
+JsStore does not take responsibility of these demo projects.

 # Website